Fort Lauderdale Traffic Infraction on Private Property Attorneys

 Law enforcement officials have a great deal of power when they are out in public dealing with members of the community.
 They can stop drivers when they have reasonable suspicion and in some cases, they can even search a person or their vehicle.
 However, the authority of law enforcement is also limited when a person is on private property.
-If you have been pulled over when you were not on public property, our Fort Lauderdale stop for traffic infraction on private property attorney can help with your case.
+If you have been pulled over when you were not on public property, our Fort Lauderdale traffic infraction on private property attorney can help with your case.

 A Stop for Traffic Infraction on Private Property when Officer has Jurisdiction